 Cllr Jackie Oakes who holds the portfolio which includes public safety said: “As we made clear in our response to the Times piece, we have some of the most stringent licensing policies in the country which we started to introduce since 2016.

 “But this is not consistent across the country.

 “There are no minimum standards for taxi operators and drivers.
 Essentially the taxi licensing laws need to be fit for the 21st century and they are not.

 “We support the LGA calls and would urge the government to get a grip on this issue once and for all.

 “As well as to continue to lobby for these changes, we will take steps locally.

-“Our leader Alyson Barnes will ask Lancashire district council leaders to see if we can agree a set of standards for taxis that the whole of Lancashire adopts and implements based on the work we have done here.”
+“Our leader Alyson Barnes will ask Lancashire district council leaders to see if we can agree on a set of standards for taxis that the whole of Lancashire adopts and implements based on the work we have done here.”

-The LGA said: “Councils have been making the case for our outdated patchwork of taxi laws to be updated with a taxi regime fit for the 21st century, and it’s now time for government to deliver this.
+The LGA said: “Councils have been making the case for our outdated patchwork of taxi laws to be updated with a taxi regime fit for the 21st century, and it’s now time for the government to deliver this.